mongodb/mongo-cxx-driver/etc/releasing.md

 User-facing issues should generally be either "Bug" or "New Feature".
 Non-user facing issues should generally be "Task" tickets.

+## Update CHANGELOG.md

+Check Jira for tickets closed in this fix version.
+Update CHANGELOG.md with notable changes not already mentioned.
+Update CHANGELOG.md to remove the text `[Unreleased]` for the title of this release.
+Commit this change.

 ## Clone and set up environment

 Do a fresh clone, to avoid local git branches or IDE files from interfering.